-To help achieve the vision of EVMS and the M. Foscue Brock Institute for Community and Global Health, every August, all incoming medical and health professions students participate in a community service event at P. B. Young Sr. Elementary School in the Young Terrace neighborhood of Norfolk.
-Young Terrace is a subsidized housing community that is among the poorest 1 percent of neighborhoods in the U.S. It is home to over 700 families and is the largest community-housing neighborhood in Norfolk.
+Each August, incoming medical and health professions students participate in a community service event at P. B. Young, Sr., Elementary School in the Young Terrace neighborhood of Norfolk.
+Young Terrace is considered to be in the poorest 1% of neighborhoods in the U.S. It is home to over 700 families and is the largest community-housing neighborhood in Norfolk.

-This event, known as Community Impact Day, was developed as part of EVMS' involvement in the collective-impact initiative known as United for Children.
-It provides experiential learning to new EVMS students on their second day of orientation as they work alongside EVMS senior leaders to prepare the elementary school for the new academic year.
+This event, known as Community Impact Day, provides experiential learning to new EVMS students on their second day of orientation as they work alongside EVMS senior leaders to prepare the elementary school for the new academic year.
 The project also introduces students to local issues relating to social justice, health equity and determinants of health.
-Before the event, Interdisciplinary impact teams are formed before the event.
-Each team is made up of one EVMS facilitator and about 13-15 incoming students, representing both the School of Medicine and School of Health Professions.
+Interdisciplinary impact teams are formed before the event.
+Each team is made up of one EVMS facilitator and 13 to 15 incoming students, representing both the School of Medicine and School of Health Professions.
 A coordinator from P.B.
 Young Elementary is assigned to each team to provide on-site instruction, project-specific supplies and oversight.